rackerlabs/support-how-to/content/cloud-backup/best-practices-for-backing-up-your-data-cloud-block-storage-versus-cloud-backup.md

-After the initial setup, including installation of the Cloud Backup Agent and capture of all the initial files, Cloud Backup uses duplication to capture only data that has changed.
+After the initial setup, including installation of the Cloud Backup Agent and capture of all the initial files, Cloud Backup uses deduplication to capture only data that has changed.
 With the exception of your first complete backup, every subsequent backup is just a &ldquo;delta&rdquo; of the previous backup, which enables faster backup and restore operations and reduces the storage amount required.
 If ever